 An initial one-on-one assessment consultation is recommended so that we can take into consideration any injuries or medical conceptions and tailor exercises according to your needs.

 You can book in for a Pilates Assessment via our online bookings page!

-We can also run one-on-one Clinical Pilates as well as Exercise and rehabilitation sessions upon request.
+We can also run one-on-one, semi-private classes for Pilates as well as Clinical Exercise and Rehabilitation sessions upon request.

 This is especially beneficial for:

 - Professional Athletes